JudeUk/inMestAngularAssignement/README.md

-# inMestAngularAssignement
+# inMestAngularAssignment
-Mest 2024 cohort Assignment -Design the Ui for inMest App in Angular.
+MEST 2024 cohort Assignment - Design the UI for the inMest App in Angular.